Air entrainment

 Air entrainment in concrete is the intentional creation of tiny air bubbles in a batch by adding an air entraining agent during mixing.
 A form of surfactant (a surface-active substance that in the instance reduces the surface tension between water and solids) it allows bubbles of a desired size to form.
 These are created during concrete mixing (while the slurry is in its liquid state), with most surviving to remain part of it when hardened.

 Air entrainment makes concrete more workable during placement, and increases its durability when hardened, particularly in climates subject to freeze-thaw cycles.
+It also improves the workability of concrete.